-NIRD is the new national infrastructure for research data.
+NIRD is the new National e-Infrastructure for Research Data.
 It is owned and operated by UNINETT Sigma2.
 It offers services and capacities to any scientific disciplines that require access to advanced, large scale or high-end resources for storing, processing, publishing research data or searching digtal databases and collections.
 Along with the national high-performance computing resources, NIRD forms the backbone of a national e-infrastructure for research and education in Norway.

 Scientific data is growing rapidly and is increasingly posing challenges for research instituions and their respective (local) IT departments.
 NIRD provides a scalable, flexible and secure facility for storing research data and offers software tools and applications to process such data, high performance computing systems and on-demand computing resources to meet the researchers needs and enable them to tackle their scientific challenges.
 The national infrastructure also provides services to help manage research data and to publish or share datasets.